Little Broken

 Sliced cheese on white board

 Slicing cheese yourself is way fresher and you’ll have control over how you want to slice the cheese.
-Tip: use a vegetable peeler to remove the paper from brie cheese.

 Meat cheese on wooden board